Hexotical/WaveformReaderAsyn/README.md

 This is an ASYN port driver that takes a stream of data and pushes it to an EPICS waveform record

 ## Usage
-### waveformStreamInit
-Usage: **waveformStreamInit** "<Path to stream>" "<Waveform record asyn Identifier>"

-E.g. **waveformStreamInit** "/Stream0" "WAVEFORM:0"

-This command initializes a thread that connects to your specified stream, reads from the stream and proceeds to write the data it receives to the waveform record you specify.

-### waveformStatus
-Usage: **waveformStatus**

-Currently doesn't really do anything will eventually tell you what streams have been initialized, what they're connected to and will provide a health check

 ### fourierTransform
 Usage: **fourierTransform**